jundalisay/superb/content/en/research/modern/rcep/annex-3b.md

+---
-ANNEX 3B
+heading: Annex 3B

-MINIMUM INFORMATION REQUIREMENTS
+title: "Minimum Information Requirements"
+description: "Initial Provisions And General Definitions"
+date: 2022-11-27
+image: "/covers/rcep.jpg"
+linkTitle: "Annex 3B"
+---

 1. Certificate of Origin

-(a) exporter’s name and address;
+- (a) exporter’s name and address
-(b) producer’s name and address, if known;
+- (b) producer’s name and address, if known
-(c) importer’s or consignee’s name and address;
+- (c) importer’s or consignee’s name and address
-(d) description of the goods and the HS Code of the goods (six
+- (d) description of the goods and the HS Code of the goods (six-digit level)
-- digit level);
-(e) Certificate of Origin number;
+- (e) Certificate of Origin number
-(f) origin conferring criterion;
+- (f) origin conferring criterion
-(g) declaration by the exporter or producer;
+- (g) declaration by the exporter or producer
-(h) certification by the issuing body that the goods specified in the Certificate of Origin meet all the relevant requirements of Chapter 3 (Rules of Origin) based on the evidence provided with the authorised signature and official seal of the issuing body;
+- (h) certification by the issuing body that the goods specified in the Certificate of Origin meet all the relevant requirements of Chapter 3 (Rules of Origin) based on the evidence provided with the authorised signature and official seal of the issuing body

 (i) RCEP country of origin referred to in Article 2.6 (Tariff Differentials);
 (j) details to identify the consignment such as invoice number,